 Nicolet 360 and 380 FTIR spectrometers, are used in the identification of compounds made in organic chemistry and advanced labs.

-Students throughout the chemistry curriculum use the department’s four Hewlett-Packard ultraviolet-visible diode array spectrometers and six Ocean Optics spectrometers to analyze liquid samples.
+Students throughout the chemistry curriculum use the department’s two Hewlett-Packard ultraviolet-visible diode array spectrometers and six Ocean Optics spectrometers to analyze liquid samples.

 A Thermo-Scientific Nanodrop 2000c is used in biochemistry laboratory courses for measuring protein and DNA concentrations, and the optical density of cell cultures.

 The FEI Phenom scanning electron microscope is used to image samples at a resolution in excess of what can be achieved with optical microscopes.
 The instrument is used in inorganic chemistry and nanomaterials chemistry courses.

 An Atago AP300 Digital Polarimeter is useful for measuring how chiral compounds rotate the angle of polarized light.

 Gas Chromatograph - Mass Spectrometer